The Lab

 One of the founding motivations of dG was the urge to really put role-based self-organization into practice and to really get the structural part right.
 That meant: Purpose, role-based self-organization, and a legal structure that – as much as possible in our legal system – reflects their underlying values.

 For role-based self-organization we used and still use Holacracy.
 This means transparent and clear roles, grouped together in circles, instead of a management hierarchy with some people at the top and some at the bottom.
-(Our role structure is even publicly transparent, visible on the software “Glassfrog”).
+(Our role structure is even publicly transparent, visible on the software “Holaspirit”).

 There’s no “founder” role, the four people at the start were just earlier members of the organization.
 There’s no difference in rights and duties between earlier and later members.
 No company cars for management (because there is no manager role - and there are no company cars), no personal assistants, no special spending or decision making rights.